St. Vincent Pallotti High School

 St. Vincent Pallotti High School, usually called Pallotti, is a private Catholic school in eastern Laurel, Maryland.
 It was founded by the Pallottines in 1921 and is within the Archdiocese of Washington.
+It is directly across the street from Old Laurel High School, founded in 1899.

 Pallotti is a co-ed school serving young men and women from Prince George's County, Howard County, Anne Arundel County, and Montgomery County.
 The school is currently attended by approximately 500 students.